hpi-swa/sandblocks/README.md

 SBEditor openExample.

-" extend the default browser with a block display mode: " CodeHolder addSandblocks.
+" Extend the default browser with a block display mode: " CodeHolder addSandblocks.

+" Note: by default squeak absorbs ctrl+up/down for scrolling.
+You can turn this off with this line:  " HandMorph synthesizeMouseWheelEvents: false.
 ```

 ### Publications